START-Hack/UNCCD_STARTHACK24/README.md

 ## <p align="center"> Prize - the winning team members will each receive: </p>

-Winning teams will be awarded one drone per team along with exclusive G20 GLI polo shirts, caps, water bottles, USB drives, notebooks, and magnets adorned with G20 GLI branding.
+Winning teams will be awarded with a DJI Mini 2 SE Drone per team along with exclusive G20 GLI polo shirts, caps, water bottles, USB drives, notebooks, and magnets adorned with G20 GLI branding.